Theology & Philosophy

 The department has five specialist teachers and we believe that our schemes of work stretch the students academically and offer them a first class introduction to the subject prior to GCSE.
 On the LE (Year 9) the pupils can opt to take the subject to GCSE.
 At present numbers are very high and results excellent.

-We also offer Philosophy at Pre U (an equivalent to A level) and IB level.
+We also offer Philosophy at Pre U (an equivalent to A level).
 Once again, numbers are high and results good.
 We regularly see students opting to read Philosophy or Theology at University.

 Philosophy and Theology in the Sixth Form